 Time management is key.
 You will be very busy and have lots of responsibilities.
 Being aware of everything that needs to be done and making a plan to accomplish it all is the best way to prevent stress and burnout.

 Your emotional health and self-confidence are vital to your success in college and life.
 Ensure they are where they should be with the following tips:

 50. Talk it Out

 College is an exciting time for many students, but it can also be overwhelming.
 Many students feel signs of depression, anxiety, or other mental health complications.
-According to a study from the University of Minnesota – Twin Cities, 14.3 percent of students surveyed had reported a diagnosis of at least one mental health condition in the past year.
+According to a study from the University of Minnesota – Twin Cities, 42.2 percent of students surveyed had reported a diagnosis of at least one mental health condition in their lifetime.
 If you believe you’re experiencing depression or anxiety, it’s best to see a therapist.

 51. Volunteer Your Time

 The quickest way to feel happy and good about yourself is to give back to others.
 Find a cause you believe in, and donate your time to helping others.
 The positivity you feel from volunteering will improve all areas of your life.